 Now this is no ordinary wild food.
 It’s abundance in quantity, nourishment, and storability is incalculable to any other food, wild or not.
 It takes time, patience, and slow observation to enjoy these foods…Which is quite reflective of the spirit of Oak tree herself.
 She lives this way and her fruits are an embodiment of her growth.

 The acorns of the Oak do drop every year, but usually every three years they release a massive bounty.
 This is so squirrels and other animals with full acorn bellies will be so overwhelmed with food that they will bury acorns to save for times of scarcity.
 Often they forget and thus become the Oaks stewards.
-Oaks also do this so that animals won’t rely on their food every single year, and will leave the trees to themselves in years where they don’t produce very many nuts.
+Oaks also do this so that animals won’t sky rocket in populations and rely on their food every single year.
 Sometimes they will actually intentionally open their flowers before typical frosts hinder so that their crop will fail.
 All of this ensures the Oak can reproduce and continue.
-It also displays their inherent intelligence.
+It also displays their inherent depth and intelligence.

 For the entire agricultural revolution we’ve been destroying great stands of oaks, maples, and entire ecosystems so that we can grow plants that are giving us some of the exact same nutrient capacities of the ecosystems we have destroyed, and in many circumstances, far less.
 These ecosystems that were before wheat, corn and soy, are far superior in nutrients and life giving nourishment.
 It’s not about solely food quantity anymore.
 It’s not about how much food we can grow.
 It’s about the quality of the food, and ecosystem resiliency where the food grows, too.
 In a monocrop of corn all of these things are vacant.